Back To Top

 • Beware of offers to “help” you recover money you have already lost.
 Callers that say they are law enforcement officers who will help you get your money back “for a fee” are scammers.

 • Report any caller who is rude or abusive, even if you already sent them money.
 They'll want more.
-Call 1-877-FTC-HELP or visit ftc.gov/complaint.
+Call 1-877-FTC-HELP or visit the Federal Trade Commission website.

 If A Check Seems To Good To Be True,